 The 2-mile self-guided trip will take you through a few rapids but nothing too stressful.
 You‘ll get wet and the kids will squeal a little bit, but then it‘s back to a relaxing float.
 We got stuck on some rocks a few times, but with a little maneuvering we were quickly on our way.
 Tubes can be connected to each other -- perfect for young kids and groups that want to stick together.

 The trip can take two hours or all afternoon, depending on your pace.
-Keane said some floaters will pull out on a sandy beach or climb onto the rocks for a picnic.
+Some floaters will pull out on a sandy beach or climb onto the rocks for a picnic.
 Some people even rent an extra tube to hold a cooler or picnic basket.

 On our trip, we saw turtles sunning on the rocks and all sorts of birds.
 Ospreys and red tail hawks flew overhead.
 Cranes and egrets strolled the riverbank.
 Some floaters have reported seeing river otters, bald eagles and other wildlife along the route.

-On summer Saturdays, tubes are rented hourly from 10 a.m. until 4 p.m.
-Sundays and weekdays you can rent them from noon through 4 p.m.
+On summer Saturdays, shuttles are offered hourly from 10 a.m. until 4 p.m.
+Sundays and weekdays they run from noon through 4 p.m.
 Everybody must be off the river by 7 p.m.

 The company rents tubes daily until about the end of September.
 Kayakers stay on the river most of the year, even when it's cold.